 - Working in partnership with regional agencies, United Way provides individualized guidance to people seeking to repair credit, repair banking relationships and manage their money more effectively.

 - Job training initiatives – provide individuals with the skills, knowledge and/or credentials that qualify them for a higher paying, stable job.
 Please note that while job training has an educational component, it is classified as income because its focus is purely to qualify a person for a better paying or more stable job.
 This includes, but is not limited to,:

 - Job preparation – resume assistance, interview preparation, dress, soft skills, etc.

 - Financial initiatives – Initiatives that help our priority population learn how to keep more of their income.
-This includes, but is not limited to:
+This includes, but is not limited to,:

 - Credit building and repair

-- VITA (free income tax preparation)
+- VITA (volunteer income tax assistance)

 - Financial literacy planning and management